-I remember the long list of “to do” items I created for myself during my husband’s first deployment.
+I remember the long list of “to-do” items I created for myself during my husband’s first deployment.
 Some completely personal (lose 10 pounds), some totally logistical (redecorate the bedroom) and some absolutely random (finally figure out how to use chopsticks… why?).

-Whether you write your goals on a list or in your heart, deployment just seems like the perfect time to finally do that one thing you’ve been dreaming of.
+Whether you write your goals on a list or in your heart, a deployment just seems like the perfect time to finally do that one thing you’ve been dreaming of.
 Unfortunately, even if you’re completely motivated or perfectly organized, there’s one surefire way not to meet your deployment goals… set terrible goals for deployment.

 Here are our top four ways to set GREAT goals that you’ll actually accomplish!!

 There’s this really important thing about goals… we need to know when we’ve reached them!
 One no-fail way to kill a goal is to never give yourself a chance to meet it- and if you haven’t made your goals measurable you’ll never actually know when you’re there.

 Think about the difference between these two goals: